TimDaNobody/Belt-tension-data-sharing-platform/readme.md

 ## How to find exsisting results:

--You can use your printer model number to search in the [tension_summary](./summary) file
+- You can find the optimum tension data and photo evidence in the data folder.
+The data folder is orgnaized as shown [here](#orgnization-of-the-data-1)

 ## How to perform the test: